Interdisciplinary Humanities and Communication

 Thesis

-Honors thesis projects in CISA can be research-based or creative.
-Students will work closely with a thesis director in their field, and a second reader adds flexibility and insight to the project.
+Honors thesis projects can be research-based, creative, and focus on applied learning.
+Students will work closely with a thesis director in their field who is a full time ASU faculty member, and a second committee member, a faculty member or a qualified professional in the field who adds flexibility and insight to the project.

 Academic Preparation

-It is best to take several courses in the major field before decided on a thesis, especially so that you can meet a variety of faculty members who might serve as Thesis Director and Reader.
+It is best to take several courses in the major field before deciding on a thesis, especially so that you can meet a variety of faculty members who might serve as Thesis Director and Reader.
+Students are encouraged to start working on honors contracts early in their academic career and to get involved in internships, research, study abroad, and student leadership, all of which can lead to thesis project ideas.

 Recommended Timeline